lmdabigail/Getting-and-cleaning-data/CodeBook.md

 * **x** is created by merging **x_train** and **x_test** by using **rbind()** *contains: 10299 rows and 561 columns*
-* **y** is created by merging **y_train** and **y_test** by using **rbind()** *contains: 10299 rows and 1 columns*
+* **y** is created by merging **y_train** and **y_test** by using **rbind()** *contains: 10299 rows and 1 column*
 * Finally, **mergedData** is created by merging **subjects** , **x**, and **y** by using **cbind()** *contains: 10299 rows and 563 columns*